Growing up I pretty was always active and outdoorsy but never considered myself to be ‘a real athlete’.

 I realize not everyone wants to be a competitive athlete and that’s ok; however I do strongly believe in the use of weights, functional movements and high intensity intervals because that style of training can benefit everyone regardless of whether they are

 - completely new to exercising

-Sometimes what holds us back is physical limitation and that can be with, but more often than not what’s stopping us fear.
+Sometimes what holds us back is physical limitation, but more often than not what’s stopping us fear.
 Fear of looking foolish, fear of failing, fear of the unknown.
-But we cant let that stop us.
-No one is perfect the first time we try – remember we all crawled before we could walk (and before that we just sat there are drooling) – we all have to start somewhere and more often than not we surprise ourselves with what we are truly capable of.
+But we can’t let that stop us.
+No one is perfect the first time they try – we all crawled before we could walk (and before that we just sat there drooling) – everyone has to start somewhere and only then can we learn what we are truly capable of.